 Begun in 2010, the VMI Leadership Conference is a hallmark of the Center for Leadership and Ethic’s programming.
-It is a top tier conference that addresses a significant issue of ethical leader development, including living an honorable lifestyle in contemporary America.
+It is a top-tier conference that addresses a significant issue or theme of ethical leader development, including living an honorable lifestyle in contemporary America.

 2014 George Washington: The American Cincinnatus

 Designed for an audience of the Corps of Cadets and interested faculty and staff, the 2014 VMI Leadership Conference explored George Washington as an exemplar of honor and leadership.
 Participants examined this heroic figure to gain a deeper understanding of his motivations and decisions, and were challenged to decide if the leadership insight gleaned was relevant in the world today.